Priapos1004/IMP-utils/readme_files/plotting.md

 - RAW_DATA_PATH: location of the csv file with the data

-- LINEAR_PLOT_PATH: location for the png of the plot
+- RESIDUAL_PLOT_PATH: location for the png of the plot

 ### column name parameters